Type Classes

 True

-is now using the same behavior
+Success!
+It appears that OptionalNonEmptyString is now using the same behavior

-as TransitiveNullable
+as TransitiveNullable.

-You might have noticed that, in practice, using deriving via
+You might have noticed that, in practice, using deriving via in this case

 didn’t buy us much- it seems as though we’ve actually done more work by creating